kigster/back-seat-driver/README.md

 ====================================================

 This library provides a convenient non-blocking command API to programmatically drive an autonomous vehicle based on various motor configurations expressed as concrete adapters.

 Supported adapters include:

- * _TwoServoAdapter_ – is for cars with two Servo motors setup opposite each other.
+ * _BackSeatDriver_TwoServoAdapter_ – is for cars with two Servo motors setup opposite each other.
 Therefore to move the robot forward (or backward), two Servos need to rotate in the opposite direction.
- * _DCMotorAdapter_ – is for cars with 2 or 4 DC motors (still experimental).
+ * _BackSeatDriver_DCMotorAdapter_ – is for cars with 2 or 4 DC motors (still experimental).

 ### Library Features